StevenBoys/BHRM/README.md

 # [1] 1428479
 ```

-We can use R function [`var_sele`](https://github.com/StevenBoys/BHRM/blob/main/R/var_sele.R) to visualize the result of variable selection implemented via sparse horseshoe prior.
+We can use R function [`var_sele`](https://github.com/StevenBoys/BHRM/blob/main/R/var_sele.R) to visualize the result of covartiates analysis obtained via sparse horseshoe prior.
+Figure 5 displays 95% posterior credible intervals for each of the three coefficient vectors used in the second stage of the BHRM.
 ```r
 # check the important factors for beta1
 var_selection1 = var_sele(beta.vec = res_cov$thinned.beta.1.vec, j = 1)